- Academic Affairs

-B. The EEO/AA Director will review all complaints to determine if the allegations are subject to these Procedures or are instead allegations subject to other UMB policies and procedures.
-The EEO/AA Director will ensure that complaints determined to be subject to these Procedures are investigated and resolved in accordance to these Procedures.
+B. The Executive Director, Diversity and Inclusion will review all complaints to determine if the allegations are subject to these Procedures or are instead allegations subject to other UMB policies and procedures.
+The Executive Director, Diversity and Inclusion will ensure that complaints determined to be subject to these Procedures are investigated and resolved in accordance to these Procedures.

 C. UMB encourages prompt reporting of an allegation of discrimination whenever possible.
 Reporting an incident close in time to its occurrence will enhance UMB’s ability to promptly and effectively investigate complaints, protect employees and students, and educate and discipline offenders.

 D. In certain circumstances Interim Measures may be available.
 Interim Measures are reasonably available steps UMB may take to protect the parties while a complaint is being investigated.
-Requests for Interim Measures should be directed to the EEO/AA Director.
-The EEO/AA Director will contact appropriate UMB personnel to coordinate and implement appropriate Interim Measures.
+Requests for Interim Measures should be directed to the Executive Director, Diversity and Inclusion.
+The Executive Director, Diversity and Inclusion will contact appropriate UMB personnel to coordinate and implement appropriate Interim Measures.